SMIITT22/Book-Recommendation-System/README.md

 print(secret_key)
 ```

-You can run this on your local machine or use [https://www.online-python.com/](https://www.online-python.com/).
+You can run above script on your local machine or if you dont have python installed on your local machine then visit this python's interpreter : [https://www.online-python.com/](https://www.online-python.com/).

 **Note:** If your `POSTGRES_PASSWORD` contains special characters, make sure to URL-encode it before inserting it into any connection string.